lmbxmu/lmbxmu/README.md

-- 🔭 I’m currently a third-year Ph.D in Xiamen University, China.
+- 🔭 I’m currently a final-year Ph.D in Xiamen University, China.

 - 📫 How to reach me: lmbxmu@stu.xmu.edu.cn for email.